ecologic/tariffs/README.md

 This library provides a Python toolkit for analysing tariffs for electricity, gas and other utility services.

 Use cases include:
-- assessing the bill savings associated with energy efficiency, solar or active load management
+- assessing the bill savings associated with energy efficiency, solar or load management
 - assessing the benefits of tariff switching

 Supported tariff components include: